 That short trip was one of many small-scale tests the company has put on over the years, all of which speak to the commercial viability of tiny, driverless buses.
 I can't imagine those tests were any more exciting.
 The P-1 isn't ready for roads just yet, but it's a fascinating taste of what the future of urban transit could look like: simple, straightforward and easy to accept.
 For a company like Coast, that's the best kind of boring.

-There are no seatbelts, either, which works out just fine since each shuttle is meant to move between 15 to 20mph at most.
+There are no seatbelts, either, which works out just fine because each shuttle is meant to move between 15 to 20 mph at most.
 Those low speeds also help keep the shuttle's runtime as high as possible -- Lefevre says each one can run between 10 and 12 hours on a single charge, and that they charge on inductive panels the shuttles park on at the end of the day.

 The interior starts to feel cramped quickly.